Welcome to Virtual Learning at Swain!

 The Swain School is currently operating under a High Threat situation per our mandates by Governor Wolf.
 The following Virtual Learning Plan was created in response to our current situation surrounding COVID-19.
 This plan is designed to provide direction during this uncertain time and will be updated as needed.
 You can also view all of our past updates on the COVID-19 outbreak.

-Starting on Monday, March 30th, the following structures will be put into place:
+As of Monday, March 30th, the following recommendations and structures have been put into place for virtual learning:

 - Students in grades PS-K and grades 1st-3rd should follow these guidelines (PS-K or Gr 1-3) for academic and play time each day (we know that for some families certain restraints make this impossible - this is simply a guide).
 Teachers will be providing more specific details in their class emails.